 Once all of the required information is submitted to the Financial Aid Office and grant eligibility is determined, a student will receive an award notification in an e-mail to the student’s Eaglenet e-mail account.
 The student should notify the Financial Aid Office in writing if he/she wishes to decline any or all of their financial aid awards.
 This may be done through e-mail or in person.
 Click here to learn more about Financial Aid Award Notifications.

-The MCC Business Office is located in Hardin Hall and is the billing and collection point for Meridian Community College.
+The MCC Business Office is the billing and collection point for Meridian Community College, and is located in Hardin Hall.

 Students must set up payment through the Business Office for all tuition and fees before the first day of classes.

 MCC offers 3 residence halls for students who wish to live on campus.
 Housing is reserved on a first-come, first-served basis.
-We recommend that you have
+Applications open in June